This post may contain affiliate links. Please read my disclosure policy.

 Focaccia is a fun recipe to make with the kids, too!

 Once the dough has risen you get to punch it down and spread it out in a baking sheet with edges or a jelly roll pan.
 Using your hands begin pressing it out to fit the size of the pan, spreading your fingers out and making finger holes all the way through the dough.

 Let it rise once more and top with either just some coarse sea salt, or like I did here, and then bake.

-I decided to use some marinara I had on hand and spread that all over the dough, it reminded me of my grandmother.
-A handful of sliced olives, Italian seasoning, parmesan cheese and pine nuts made this a fantastic snack for friends at a recent gathering.
+I decided to use some marinara I had on hand and spread that all over the dough.
+It reminded me of my grandmother.
+A handful of sliced olives, Italian seasoning, parmesan cheese and pine nuts make this a fantastic party snack.

-Think of this as a lazy way to have some bread on the table without having to make individual rolls.
-Like sheet pan, bar cookies, no individual scooping here.
+Think of this as a lazy way to have some bread on the table without having to make individual yeast rolls.

 Just spread that oily dough out in the pan and stretch it.
 Poke holes in it.
-It’s what makes those lovely nooks and crannies in this Homemade Focaccia Bread.
+It’s what makes those lovely nooks and crannies in the bread.

-This is also perfect for making sandwiches, too.
+Focaccia bread is also perfect for sandwiches, too.
 I like to cut the bread horizontally in the middle and load it up with all the fixings.

 - In the bowl of a mixer fitted with the dough hook, add the flour, kosher salt, 1/2 cup olive oil and the yeast mixture on low speed.
 Once the dough has come together, continue to knead for 5 to 6 minutes on a medium speed until it becomes smooth and soft.